joeherwig/mobiflight-configs/README.md

 was created for the FlyByWire A32nx Airbus A320neo (A20N).

 ## GENERIC_AP-V6_ASOBO_PLANES
+Addresses standard Autopilot Variables and Events.
+For instance for the Asobo G1000, G3000 or just other Standard Autopilots.

 ![Overview of generic AP config](img/GENERIC_AP-V6_ASOBO_PLANES%20OVERVIEW.jpg) was taken from [https://flightsim.to/file/67143/generic-ap-asobo-planes-minicockpit-minifcu-mobiflight-profile-full-installation](https://flightsim.to/file/67143/generic-ap-asobo-planes-minicockpit-minifcu-mobiflight-profile-full-installation).